What Is SEM?

 Let’s get started.

 SEM is a digital marketing strategy used to increase your site's visibility in search results.
 This can include both paid and organic (SEO) efforts.

 While SEM broadly covers more than just paid marketing, it’s often also referred to as pay-per-click (PPC) marketing.
 This is a business model where marketers pay each time someone clicks their ad.

 SEO, on the other hand, refers to organic results—i.e., “free” traffic as a result of providing relevant, useful content that ranks well on Google.

 An effective SEO strategy can help you earn long-term traffic, while search engine ads can help improve your visibility and earn clicks from people ready to buy your product.

 While SEM is a nuanced term, we’ll focus on using it to reference a paid search strategy from here on out.

 How Does Search Engine Marketing Work?

-SEM can be a powerful way to reach new customers and drive revenue because it ranks your site above organic results on the search engine results page (SERP).
+SEM can be a powerful way to reach new customers and drive revenue because it ranks your site above organic results on the SERP.

 Just look at the SERP for “meditation apps.”
 Headspace ranks first organically, but also holds the top Google ad spot: